Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Cost:** 0 essence

-**Range:** 24 tiles
+**Range:** Self

-**Targets:** Multi-target
+**Targets:** None

-**Attack:** Prowess
+**Attack:** None

 **Duration:** Concentration

 </div>

-Nothing occurs when you first cast this miracle, although tiny harmless flames begin to flicker along the bodies of any number of willing creatures within range that you select when you first cast this miracle.
-The portent comes to pass the first time that, at the start of your turn, your Favor is 5 or more.
-Your concentration on this Miracle ends and the creatures that you selected are wrapped in flame as they are reborn and reinvigorated.

-For the next 5 rounds, the creatures that you selected are stunned but immune to all effects, including attacks, damage, other boons, forced movement, ailments or afflictions.
-At the end of this effect, the party gains the benefit of a rest.
+Nothing occurs when you first cast this miracle, although you see a vague vision of events that might occur in the near future unfolding before your eyes.
+Choose what you saw in your vision.
+You may choose any events, but not the causes that led to them.
+Your worldspeaker can help ensure that the vision shows what you think it does.
 Unlike with other miracles, you cannot voluntarily choose to end your concentration on this miracle, and nothing you or your allies willingly do can break your concentration or end this effect.

-You cannot attempt to Pray to cast other miracles while you are concentrating on this effect.
+While you are concentrating on this miracle, your favor continues to build up as you wait for the foreseen events to occur.
+The first time your favor is 5 or more at the start of your turn, this portent comes to pass.
+At that time, your concentration on this miracle ends and the events seen in your vision become set in stone and begin to play out.

+However, not everything may be as it seemed.
+While your worldspeaker must stay on the script that you provided, they may attempt to corrupt it by changing details that you did not specify, or providing unexpected causes for events.

-### Wrath of the Inferno
+### Wrath of the Arcane

 <div class="tight">